GLOBAL MARKETS-Dollar gains, oil slips as markets focus on Mideast

 The Institute for Supply Management said its non-manufacturing activity index rose to 55.0 last month from 53.9 in November.
 A reading above 50 indicates expansion in the services sector, which accounts for more than two-thirds of U.S. economic activity.

-A more than 4% gain for Infineon Technologies IFXGn.DE helped Germany's DAX .GDAXI close up 0.8% while STMicroelectronics's STM.MI 2.5% gain lifted Italian .FTMIB stocks by 0.6%.
+Infineon Technologies IFXGn.DE jumped 5%, helping Germany's DAX .GDAXI close up 0.8%, while STMicroelectronics's STM.MI 2.5% gain lifted Italian .FTMIB stocks by 0.6%.

-The safe-haven Japanese yen fell from a three-month high versus the dollar and the Swiss franc pulled back from recent highs against the greenback, though concerns remained paramount about U.S.-Iranian relations.
+The safe-haven Japanese yen fell from a three-month high versus the dollar and the Swiss franc pulled back from recent highs against the greenback, despite concerns about U.S.-Iranian tensions.

 Oil prices fell almost 1%, surrendering some of the gains of recent days as investors weighed the likelihood of immediate supply disruptions in the Middle East.